cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~

 Steps that are enclosed in square brackets (DLEQ_Generate and
-DLEQ_Verify) are REQUIRED for achieving verifiability.
+DLEQ_Verify) are REQUIRED for verifiability.
 These steps are
 described in {{dleq}}.
 In the verifiable mode, we assume that P has
 previously committed to their choice of key k with some values (G,Y=kG)
 and these are publicly known by V. Notice that revealing (G,Y) does not